mitwelten/mitwelten-iot-hardware-poc/RaspberryPi/APGateway/README.md

     ```

 ### Prepare Raspberry Pi 4B
+On the Pi
 - Insert prepared SD Card
 - Connect to power via USB-C
 - Connect to Ethernet via RJ45

+On the computer
 - Share Computer Wi-Fi to Ethernet
-- From the computer, login via SSH (pw: raspberry)
+- Log into Pi via SSH (pw: raspberry)
     ```
     $ ssh pi@raspberrypi.local
     ```